Do I Need Emergency Dental Care?

 Cracked Teeth

 If you crack a tooth, you need to see a dentist.
-In some cases, the tooth looks fine, but hurts when you put pressure on it or when you drink something hot or cold.
-A tooth that hurts all the time may have nerve damage and is a sign of a serious condition.
+In some cases, the tooth looks fine but hurts when you put pressure on it or when you drink something hot or cold.
+A tooth that hurts all the time may have nerve damage, which is a sign of a serious condition.
 For some patients, cracked teeth only hurt when they release pressure from the tooth.

 Broken Teeth

 As soon as you notice a break, you should see your dentist.
-Breaks often damage the nerves inside of your teeth.
+Breaks often damage the nerves inside your teeth.
 While you do not need to go to the emergency room for a break, try to make an appointment for the same day.
+Until your appointment:

 • Periodically rinse your mouth with warm water